Practical Backups with Cloudstic Profiles

 cloudstic backup -profile pictures

-Step 4: Add a Cloud Auth Entry
+Step 4: Reuse Cloud Authentication

 cloudstic auth new \